saketh-n/ai-game-sandbox/backend/README.md

 ### Sprite Requirements

 **Character Sprite Sheet:**
-- Format: PNG with transparent background
+- Format: PNG with transparent or white background
-- Layout: Horizontal sprite sheet (frames side-by-side)
+- Layout: **Any layout** - Horizontal (1×8) or Grid (2×4, 4×2, etc.) - auto-detected and rearranged!
 - Frames: Typically 8 frames for walking animation
-- Example: 920x187px (8 frames of 115x187px each)
+- Example horizontal: 1024×128px (8 frames of 128×128px each)
+- Example grid: 512×256px (2 rows × 4 columns of 128×128px each)
+- **New!** The system automatically detects grid layouts and converts to horizontal format

 **Background Image:**
 - Format: PNG or JPG